Small Intestine Bacterial Overgrowth is not IBS

 - Dark chocolate (the higher the cacao content the better)

 - Micro-algae like chlorella or spirulina

 Probiotics are not all the same, so read labels carefully.

-Essential oils are also high on my list of gut-restorative healers.
+Essential oils are high on my list of gut-restorative healers.
 With a massage, in a bath, or as aromatherapy, they’re proven effective in restoring balance in the gut overall, including in the small intestine.
 I recommend:

 - Lemon balm

 What a wonderful way to heal.
 The delicious scents alone are a proven mood booster.
 Who doesn’t feel calm and relaxed inhaling lavender?

 You may also see good results by having herbal teas based on these plants.